urbit/developers.urbit.org/content/reference/hoon/irregular.md

     ]
     ```

-    (`$;` bucmic, or manual value mode, lets you "borrow the sample" from a gate,
+    (`$;` bucmic, or manual value mode, allows the use of value mode syntax to
-    for instance.
+    construct a mold.
+Concretely, it lets you build a mold out of `hoon` instead
+    of out of `spec`.
 It is not commonly used.)

     From value mode to structure mode: